Eric Ries: Lean startup

 After leaving IMVU, Ries joined venture capital firm Kleiner Perkins as a venture advisor, and six months later started advising startups independently.
 Based on his experiences, he developed a methodology based on select management principles to help startups succeed.
 The lean startup methodology originates from a combination of ideas such as lean manufacturing, which seeks to increase value-creating practices and eliminate wasteful practices, and Steve Blank's customer development methodology.

 In 2008, Ries began to document the lean startup methodology on his blog with a post titled "The lean startup".

 He was invited to speak at the Web 2.0 Expo by Tim O'Reilly, and was offered a position as entrepreneur-in-residence at Harvard Business School.
 Ries began to devote all of his time to the lean startup movement, and held conferences, gave talks, wrote blog entries, and served as an advisor to companies.

+In 2011, he published The Lean Startup which debuted at #2 on The New York Times Best Seller list.

 In 2015, he released The Leader's Guide, a self-published version of the curriculum used in his consulting work, exclusively through Kickstarter, raising $588,903 for its publication.
 In October 2017, he released a follow-up book, The Startup Way, which shows the application of entrepreneurial principles in larger corporate environments.
 Sales of The Startup Way were not as strong as Ries' preceding book The Lean Startup.